vinliao/mita/README.md

 ```

 ## Warning!
-This theme is still at its infancy; it has lots of inconvenient bugs like spacing and layoung issues.
+This theme is still at its infancy; it has lots of inconvenient bugs like spacing and layout issues.

 But it's fairly okay for text-only blog, though.

 Some known bugs/ugliness:
 1. Long website title doesn't play well with the `max-width` css property.
 2. The colors, even when there's not much of it, sucks.
-3. All code-related text are broken.
+3. All code-related texts are broken.
 4. Some elements feel cramped: ul, ol, blockquote, and the bottom of website.